 New Zealand’s rugby team was the first to introduce the war dance (or haka) to the sport, and the All Blacks have long set the standard in pre-match dance performances.

-Following their 2015 dance exhibition, the Kiwis ran all the way to their second Rugby World Cup title in a row and third overall — the most of any country.
+Following their 2015 dance exhibition, the Kiwis ran all the way to their second Rugby World Cup title in a row and third overall — which at the time was the most of any country.

 SAMOA’S SCOTTISH SIVA TAU